• Skip to primary navigation

 Your baby’s digestive system is working hard at night while they’re sleeping to develop and also digest milk.

-You can try a quick newborn baby gas problem home remedy like as mentioned previously.
+You can try a quick newborn baby gas problem home remedy, as mentioned previously.
 Remember, prevention is your best bet at night.

-Before bedtime and during the night, try preventing air during feeding.
+Before bedtime and during the night, try preventing air from entering during feeding.
 Burp your baby during and after feeding.

 Baby Gas Relief and Comfort